Education in Faith

 At St Joseph’s Catholic Primary School we offer many opportunities and occasions to enhance our prayer life.

-- Village Prayer at INGOMA gathering
+- Village Prayer at our SACRED SPACE gathering

 - Christian Meditation